Erika attended Adler School of Professional Psychology,

 Clinic in June of 2008.
 Erika became the owner and

 clinic director of Lake Geneva Wellness Clinic in 2011.

 She has experience working with children, adolescents,

 adults, and families.
 In addition to helping people with

 a variety of emotional and mental wellness issues; she

 specializes in helping individuals who struggle with

 substance use disorders.
-She is a WPATH member and regularly works with people who are transgendered as well as their families.
+She is a WPATH member and regularly works with the LGBT community, trans informative as well as their families.
 She believes that people can find freedom to be who they are, realize their potential, while making life as fulfilling and meaningful as possible.